ZakarCagli/hello-world/README.md

 # hello-world
 Hi people,
-Thank you for reading my tekst.
+Thank you for reading my texst.
 I hope you have a nice day.
 Greetings!